Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 18 September 2025 13.37.54 UTC
+- WIB: Kamis, 18 September 2025 14.24.40 UTC
-- WITA: Kamis, 18 September 2025 14.37.54 UTC
+- WITA: Kamis, 18 September 2025 15.24.40 UTC
-- WIT: Kamis, 18 September 2025 15.37.54 UTC
+- WIT: Kamis, 18 September 2025 16.24.40 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: success
+Kategori: funny